Kennebec Valley Athletic Conference: Member schools

 Membership drastically changed in the early-mid 2000s when schools switched regions and classes.
 In the late 1990s and early 2000s, Class A membership included Waterville, Lawrence, Skowhegan, Mt.
 Blue, Messalonskee, Cony, Medomak Valley, and Gardiner as Eastern Maine schools and Brunswick, Morse, Mt.
 Ararat, Oxford Hills, and Leavitt as Western Maine schools in sports like basketball.
 The five Western Maine schools were moved into Eastern Maine for the 2001–02 season.
 This was due to two reasons.
 One, enrollment at EM schools in more northern parts of the state were dropping and schools like Stearns, Caribou, and later Presque Isle were moving down to Class B (all the way down to Class D in the case of Stearns).
 Another reason was the MPA's failed four division format where Eastern and Western Maine were split into north–south divisions.
 That format lasted one year.
 Edward Little and Lewiston, former members of the Southwestern Maine Activities Association, joined in 2003.
 That move was followed by the decision to move those schools to Eastern Maine.
 The KVAC also gained former Class A members of the Big East/Penobscot Valley Conference from the Bangor area in 2005 when that league was forced to disband due to loss of membership.
 5 schools, Bangor High School, Brewer High School, Nokomis Regional High School, Old Town High School, and Hampden Academy, joined.
 Bangor, Brewer, and Hampden continue to be members of the Class A division, while Nokomis moved to Class B, and Old Town moved to Class B, but returned to the Big East/PVC.
 Erskine has jumped between Classes A and B since 2005 but will move back to B in 2013.
 Gardiner moved to Class B in 2007.
 Leavitt and Nokomis dropped to B in 2009, with Leavitt moving to the West.
 Morse dropped from EM Class A to WM Class B in 2011.
 Rockland District High School merged with nearby Georges Valley High School in 2011 to form Oceanside East/West High School.
 Oak Hill High School was a Class B member until 2012 when they moved to the Mountain Valley Conference, a Class B/C league in the western mountains.
 Erskine moved to Class B in 2013, and Maranacook to Class C. Spruce Mountain High School of Jay, a member of the Mountain Valley Conference, briefly joined the league in 2014 school year, but then returned to the MVC in 2017.
+In 2022 Maranacook moved to the MVC.